Master-Oldu/master-azerbaijani-astro/src/pages/legal/privacy-policy.md

 # 6. International Visitors

 Our website is accessible globally.
-Your data may be processed in the United States where we are based.
+Your data may be processed in the United States, where we are based.

 We maintain reasonable safeguards to protect personal information regardless of your location.